-• allegations that may meet the harms threshold (see definition above)

-allegation/concerns that do not meet the harm threshold - referred to in 2023 guidance as 'low level concerns'
+- allegations that may meet the harms threshold (see definition above) - allegation/concerns that do not meet the harm threshold referred to as 'low level concerns'

 Governing bodies and proprietors should have policies and processes to deal with concerns (including allegations) which do not meet the harm threshold.
 Concerns may arise in several ways and from a number of sources.
-For example: suspicion, complaint or disclosure made by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken.
+For example: suspicion, complaint or disclosure made by a child, parent, or other adult within or outside of the organisation; or as a result of vetting checks undertaken.